Aurecon’s detailed analysis for Sundays River Bridge improved road conditions and safety

-A 14.23 km two-lane pavement of Section 11 of the National Route 2, between Soutwerke and Colchester in the Western Cape, started showing signs of distress and displayed extensive cracking, which started to pose a health and safety risk for drivers.
+A 14.23 km two-lane pavement of Section 11 of the National Route 2, between Soutwerke and Colchester in the Eastern Cape, started showing signs of distress and displayed extensive cracking, which started to pose a health and safety risk for drivers.

 In 2005, the South African National Roads Agency Limited (SANRAL) undertook to rehabilitate the route, which runs in a north-easterly direction to where it terminates at the intersection to Colchester.
 SANRAL appointed a joint venture between Aurecon and Semenya Furumele Transportation Engineers (the Semenya Aurecon Joint Venture) to carry out the professional services for this project.

 After considering the structural condition of the existing road, the economic and financial viability of road upgrades as well as road capacity implications, it was proposed that the existing two lane road be upgraded to a four-lane divided highway.
 This meant that a new bridge had to be constructed alongside the existing bridge over the Sundays River.

 Raising the bridge

 Following a detailed hydrological and hydraulic analysis, it was found that the existing bridge was too low to accommodate the design flood with the required freeboard.
 The existing bridge deck had therefore to be raised by approximately 2.3 m.

 The construction of the new bridge over a perennial river with challenging foundation conditions as well as raising the deck of the existing bridge required innovative design solutions and construction techniques which makes this project a testament to the excellence in the use of concrete.The construction of a new bridge, together with the raising of the existing Sundays River Bridge on the route, was successfully commissioned in June 2014.